Wasdee/CSI-Camera/README.md

 ```
 $ python simple_camera.py
 ```

+Note: Pls use system python 3.6.9 that already come with opencv, the lib `opencv-contrib-python` won't work

 ### face_detect.py

 face_detect.py is a python script which reads from the camera and uses  Haar Cascades to detect faces and eyes: